DannyR11/DiGital-BlackSmiths/Source Code/thutong/README.md

 Enjoy.

 ## Additions
-By default the thutong plugin supports grading, but since there is nothing to grade ... yet ... when you do update a gradable item, you will need to call: [modulename]_update_grades($moduleinstance, $userid_of_student);
+By default the thutong plugin supports grading, but since there is nothing to grade ... yet ... when you do update a gradable item, you will need to call: thutong_update_grades($moduleinstance, $userid_of_student);